 How to Apply:

-- February 28th Summer residency only
+February 28th for the following summer residency only

-- October 31st Spring semester residency only
+October 31st for the following spring semester residency only